archetype-themes/reference-components/README.md

 }
 ```

-This file defines all imports that can be utilized across components.
+This file defines all imports that can be use across components.
 It accepts module specifiers with glob patterns or wildcards and resolves JavaScript from URLs or file patterns.

 For instance, in the [`icon`](https://github.com/archetype-themes/reference-components/blob/main/components/icon/assets/icon.js) component, a JavaScript module specified in the import map needs to be loaded.
 This is facilitated through an `import-map.liquid` snippet: